-Fully vaccinated Covid patient still supports getting the shot
+Fully vaccinated COVID patient still supports getting the shot

 Faulstich got the Pfizer vaccine in April.
 Three months later, after a trip to Las Vegas, he tested positive.

 "I don't want to say I feel disappointed I got it.
-Like I said, it's not 100% proof against Covid.
+Like I said, it's not 100% proof against COVID.
 I still am glad I got it because it did lessen my symptoms," Faulstich said.

 Faulstich is not alone.
 According to the LDH, across the state there have been 2,175 vaccine breakthrough cases.
 That is .1% of the fully vaccinated population, of that 125 hospitalized where 28 died.
 Stephen Mumford at Baton Rouge General says, for the rest of the breakthrough cases, they experience minor symptoms.

 "Most of the positives that we are seeing for patients that had the vaccine are ambulatory outpatients cases that don't require hospitalization.
-We've had a small handful of people that had to be hospitalized that had the vaccine," said Mumford.
+We've had a small handful of people that had to be hospitalized that had the vaccine," Mumford said.

 Trending News